PixarV/terraform-provider-r4/website/docs/r/paas_service.html.markdown

 * `tcp_keepalive` - (Optional) The time in seconds for which the service sends ACKs to detect dead peers (clients that cannot be reached even if they look connected).
 The value must be non-negative.
 Defaults to `300`.
 * `version` - (Required) The version to install.
 Valid values are `5.0.14`, `6.2.6`, `7.0.11`.

+## Common Service Argument Reference

+### logging

+~> All the parameters in the `logging` block are editable.

+The `logging` block has the following structure:

+* `log_to` - (Required) The ID of the logging service.
+It must run in the same VPC as the service.
+* `logging_tags` - (Optional) List of tags that are assigned to the log records of the service.
+  Each value in the list must be 1 to 256 characters long.

+### monitoring

+~> All the parameters in the `monitoring` block are editable.

+The `monitoring` block has the following structure:

+* `monitor_by` - (Required) The ID of the monitoring service.
+It must run in the same VPC as the service.
+* `monitoring_labels` - (Optional) Map containing labels that are assigned to the metrics of the service.
+  Keys must be 1 to 64 characters long.

 ## Attribute Reference